zaffrefashiongroup/company-overview/about-us.md

 # About Us

-Zaffre Fashion Group (ZFG) is a leading haute couture fashion house headquartered in Gravity Falls, OR.
+Zaffre Fashion Group (ZFG) is a leading high-end fashion house headquartered in Gravity Falls, OR.
 Our company provides a boutique brick and click experience for each of our product lines.

 Our fashion house was built on our flagship brand, Mabel, a high-end clothier that has garnered a cult following over the last 25 years for its curated fashion experience.
 The company has since expanded into multiple brands across several business units.